 Add onions and sauté until translucent, about 2 to 3 minutes.

 Add 3 sprigs of thyme and sauté for 1 minute.

 Add beef and sauté along with the onions and thyme for 3 minutes.
 Add split peas along with salt and pepper to taste.

 Add 5 cups of water, stir, scraping up any bits stuck to the bottom of the pot.
 Close the pressure cooker and let pressure for 20 to 22 minutes.
 Timing begins from the first whistle.
 If you are using a pot, and an extra cup of water, bring to a boil, cover, and then let simmer for 30 to 35 minutes.

 Open the pressure cooker and add sweet potatoes, plantains, carrots, and remaining thyme and enough water to cook the ingredients and make soup.
 Let cook on high heat for 12 to 15 minutes.
 Do not lock the pressure cooker; just let the cover rest on top of the pot.

-Add raw dumpling dough along with okra to pot; cover and let cook for 6 to 8 minutes or until the dumpling is cooked through.
+Add spinner dough, along with okra to pot; cover and let cook for 6 to 8 minutes or until the dumpling is cooked through.